pattern

 a coded message intended to be understood by a particular group while remaining unnoticed or ambiguous to others

-Ex: The politician's speech contained several dog whistles aimed at his supporters.
+Ex: The candidate's speech contained several dog whistles aimed at his conservative base, subtly signaling his stance on immigration reform without directly addressing the issue.

 geopolitics